STEllAR-GROUP/rostam-docs/cluster/hardware.md

 > All nodes have Hyper-threading off.
 {.is-info}

-## Network
+## Interconnect

-Rostam uses a 25Gb switch as its main network system.
-All nodes except Marvin and Raspberry PIs are connected to the main switch.
-Marvin is a blade system and has its own 1Gb switch, which is connected with a 10Gb uplink to the main switch.

-### Infiniband

-Rostam also has a FDR(56Gbps) infiniband connectivity with fat tree topology.
+As the msn tool of communication between the nodes, Rostam uses FDR(56Gbps) infiniband connectivity with fat tree topology.
 (In human language it means the two switches are connected with a 160Gbps connection).

-There is no TCP/IP stack and therefore IP address on infiniband ports.
-If you want your application to use infiniband network, it should utilize `ibverbs` library.
-If your application uses TCP/IP, it is not using infiniband, it is using the ethernet switch.
-We intentionally configured the cluster this way to distinguish between the two networks.
-MPI understands this seperation and uses proper libraries when available.
+Rostam also has a 25Gb SFP28 ethernet switch and a 1Gb copper cable ehternet switch to use on the nodes withouth Inifiniband connectivity.

 ## Storage
 DrStrange is our main storage server configured with ZFS.
 It uses ten 14TB 7.2K 12Gb SAS disks devided into two RAID-Z1 VDEVs, with two 16GB PCIe Intel Optane for write buffer.